effekt-lang/effekt-vscode/CONTRIBUTING.md

 ```

 > ![TIP]
-> You can run these command in a git pre-commit hook by editing `.git/hooks/pre-commit` and running `chmod +x .git/hooks/pre-commit`
+> You can run these commands in a git pre-commit hook by editing `.git/hooks/pre-commit` and running `chmod +x .git/hooks/pre-commit`

 ## Creating a Pull Request